A kickass engineering resume will make you stand out from the competition, and it’s the first hurdle to clear to landing a job.

 - Bad: Major refurbishment of a large 115,000-volt substation with two high voltage incoming lines.
 The substation includes two very large 25MVA 115,000-volt:12,000-volt oil-filled power transformers.
 The power transformer is located in a large fenced area, and it distributes power to a large city.

-- Writing out 115,000-volts is no better than writing 115kV.
-You’re only taking up more space, and every senior-level engineer knows the difference.
+- Writing out 115,000-volts instead of 115kV just takes up extra space, and every seasoned engineer knows the difference.

-- The following descriptive words aren’t necessary: major, large, high voltage, and power.
-Because the substation rating tells you, you have high voltage large power equipment.
+- Ditch these descriptive words: major, large, high voltage, and power.
+The substation equipment ratings imply you’re working with high voltage, large power equipment.

-- The last sentence doesn’t add any value and it’s only pointing out the obvious.
-All substations serve this functionality, and they’re all fenced off.
+- The last sentence adds no value and only states the obvious.
+Almost all substations serve this purpose and are fenced off.

 #5 Keyword stuffing